 To discover new catalysts and materials for sustainable chemistry and energy applications, and have lots of fun meanwhile.

-HCSC is led by three principal investigators with complementary research lines: Gadi Rothenberg (catalyst design), Raveendran Shiju (Catalysis Engineering) and Stefania Grecea (Inorganic Materials).
+HCSC comprises four teams led by four principal investigators with complementary research lines: Gadi Rothenberg (catalyst design), Raveendran Shiju (Catalysis Engineering), Stefania Grecea (Inorganic Materials) and Ning Yan (Electrochemistry and Fuel Cells).
 We work chiefly on fundamental processes that relate to bulk chemicals and sustainable energy solutions.
-The applications include chemicals from biomass, fuel cells, and multifunctional materials.
+The applications include chemicals from biomass, CO2 conversion, clean enery, and multifunctional materials.

-Our new laboratories are located at the Science Park Amsterdam.
-We have over 400 m 2 of state-of-the-art labs for the synthesis, testing and characterisation of catalysts and porous materials.
+Our laboratories are located at the Science Park Amsterdam.
+We have over 400 m2of state-of-the-art labs for the synthesis, testing and characterisation of catalysts and porous materials.

 We are involved in teaching of chemistry and catalysis at all levels.